 I currently direct a project entitled the Malawi Ancient Lifeways and Peoples Project (MALAPP).
 I began the project in 2016 with a pilot field season and seed funding from Emory University.
 In 2017, this project completed its first full field season with funding from the Wenner-Gren Foundation for Anthropological Research .
 In 2018 it completed its second full field season with funding from Emory University.
 And in 2019, we concluded excavations at one site and progressed with another with support from the National Geographic Society and Yale University.
-In 2022 we will return to the field with support from the Leakey Foundation.
+In 2022 we returned to the field with support from the Leakey Foundation.
+Our final field season (for now!) in the Mzimba District of Malawi was funded by the National Science Foundation in 2023.
 Hyde Family Foundations have also been a supporter since 2018 as part of the Human Origins Migration and Evolution Research (HOMER) project.

 The main aim of MALAPP is to understand how hunter-gatherer social interactions in northern Malawi changed in response to major environmental shifts during the end of the Pleistocene and again in the mid-Holocene.
 Another important outcome will be understanding how these interactions were fundamentally altered by the incursion of food producers in the last ~2000 years.